GoogleCloudPlatform/service-extensions/plugins/README.md

 -   Optionally specify plugin config data using the `--config=<path>` flag.

 # Building Plugins

 To build your plugin using bazel, run:

 ```
-bazelisk build <BUILD Target>
+$ bazelisk build <target>
 ```
-For example, to build the sample add_header plugin in C++, from the `plugins/` subdirectory of this repository, run:
+For example, to build the sample C++ plugin in the `plugins/add_header` subdirectory, run:

 ```
 bazelisk build //samples/add_header:plugin_cpp.wasm
 ```
-If attempts to build fail due to errors in dependencies, you may need to add ```--config=clang``` or ```--config=gcc``` to the build command.
+If attempts to build fail due to errors in dependencies, you may need to add `--config=clang` or `--config=gcc` to the build command.

-Most of our documention will assume that bazel is being used.
+Most of our documention assumes that bazel is being used.
 However, plugins can be built using various different build systems.
 For info on other systems see:
 -   https://github.com/proxy-wasm/proxy-wasm-cpp-sdk/blob/main/docs/building.md
 -   https://github.com/proxy-wasm/proxy-wasm-rust-sdk/tree/main/examples/hello_world

 # Samples & Recipes

 The [samples](samples/) folder contains Samples & Recipes to use as a reference